 You have already used some of the basic listeners such as view results Tree and View Results in Table along with Assertion results on the previous tutorials.
 In this tutorial, you will get more detail along with the examples of using the common types of JMeter listeners.

-Following are the most common types of listeners used in JMeter.
+Following are the most common types of JMeter listeners.
 They are used to view the JMeter test results in various ways.

 1. View Results Tree

 The View Results Tree listener displays the results in the form of tree generated from different samplers and assertions of JMeter.
 This listener displays corresponding samplers along with different parameters and data for each results.
 For example, if you are using HTTP sampler request it will show the parameters such as sampler result, request and response data.